Walthamstow Avenue F.C.: Modern-day side

 A modern-day Walthamstow Avenue, registered as Walthamstow Avenue 2000, was formed on what would have been the original Walthamstow Avenue's centenary anniversary in 2000.
 Playing at Town Mead in Waltham Abbey, they competed in the London County League for three seasons, before switching to the Middlesex County Football League for the 2003–04 season.
 In 2005 they merged with Walthamstow Pennant (founded in 2002, and themselves a revival of a team that merged with Leyton in 1995) to form Walthamstow Avenue & Pennant.
 The new club merged with Mauritius Sports in 2007 to form Mauritius Sports & Pennant.
 Since the previous revival, Walthamstow Avenue has been revived as an Amateur Sunday League side based in Leyton.

+Colours

+The club's colours were light and dark blue hoops.